 - We used version 1.01 of the groundwater availability model for the Edwards-Trinity (Plateau) Aquifer.
-See Anaya and Jones (2004) for assumptions and limitations of this model. - The Edwards-Trinity (Plateau) Aquifer model includes two layers representing the Edwards Group and equivalent limestone hydrostratigraphic units (Layer 1) and the undifferentiated Trinity Group hydrostratigraphic units (Layer 2) in the district. - The root mean square error (a measure of the difference between simulated and measured water levels) of the Edwards-Trinity (Plateau) groundwater availability model for the period of 1980 to 2000 is 143 feet, or six percent of the range of measured water levels (Anaya and Jones, 2004). - We decided to use the groundwater availability model for the Edwards-Trinity (Plateau) Aquifer instead of the groundwater availability model for the Hill Country portion of the Trinity Aquifer, because the model for the Edwards-Trinity (Plateau) Aquifer covers the entire district and the groundwater model for the Hill Country covers only a small portion of the district.
+See Anaya and Jones (2009) for assumptions and limitations of this model. - The Edwards-Trinity (Plateau) Aquifer model includes two layers representing the Edwards Group and equivalent limestone hydrostratigraphic units (Layer 1) and the undifferentiated Trinity Group hydrostratigraphic units (Layer 2) in the district. - The root mean square error (a measure of the difference between simulated and actual water levels during model calibration) of the Edwards-Trinity (Plateau) groundwater availability model for the period of 1980 to 2000 is 143 feet, or six percent of the range of measured water levels (Anaya and Jones, 2009). - We elected to use the groundwater availability model for the Edwards-Trinity (Plateau) Aquifer instead of the groundwater availability model for the Hill Country portion of the Trinity Aquifer because the model for the Edwards-Trinity (Plateau) Aquifer covers the entire district.
 Because the two models are aligned in slightly different orientations, we could not combine the results from each without either double accounting or omitting important information. - We used Groundwater Vistas Version 5 (Environmental Simulations, Inc. 2007) as the interface to process model output.